The HIV testing process

 People can either voluntarily request an HIV test (voluntary HIV testing) or they may be offered a test by a healthcare provider without asking for it (provider-initiated testing).
 Provider-initiated testing can happen in a variety of routine care settings, such as pre-natal care, hospitals and doctors’ offices.
 In the case of an offer of a test, there are two approaches:

-- Opt-in testing: people are offered an HIV test and must actively accept testing before the test can occur.
+- Opt-in testing: a person is offered an HIV test and must actively accept testing before the test can occur.

-- Opt-out testing: patients are notified that HIV testing is a part of normal care for everyone but they can decline.
-If they don’t decline, assent to testing is assumed.
+- Opt-out testing: a person is notified that HIV testing is a part of normal care for everyone but they can decline.
+If they do not decline, consent to testing is assumed.

 Many provinces and territories use both voluntary and provider-initiated approaches, varying the strategy based on the setting and population being served.

 What kinds of HIV tests can a person get from a healthcare provider or community worker in Canada?

 There are two primary approaches to HIV testing: 1) standard HIV testing and 2) rapid point-of-care testing (available in some provinces/territories).
 To test for HIV, a sample of a person’s blood is taken (either a vial of blood from a vein or a couple of drops of blood from a finger prick).
 The blood is either sent to a laboratory to be tested for HIV or, with rapid point-of-care testing, the blood is tested immediately for HIV at the location it was taken.

-For more detailed information on these approaches and other testing technologies used in Canada, see the CATIE fact sheet HIV testing technologies.
+For more information on these approaches to testing, see the CATIE fact sheet HIV testing technologies.

 A word on the window period

-The window period is the period of time from when a person is exposed to HIV to the time when an HIV infection can be detected by a test.
+The window period is the period of time from when a person is exposed to HIV to the time when an HIV test can tell for certain whether they have HIV.
 If the person has a negative test result but is in the window period, then they should be advised when to test again to get a definitive result.
 For more detailed information on the window period, see the HIV testing technologies fact sheet.

-What information is collected when someone has an HIV test from a healthcare provider or community worker?
+What information is collected when someone gets an HIV test from a healthcare provider or community worker?

 Whether the name of the person being tested is collected is determined by the testing option: nominal (name-based), non-nominal (non-identifying), or anonymous testing.
 Nominal and non-nominal testing are widely available in Canada.
 Anonymous HIV testing is available in some, but not all, provinces.

 Nominal testing, or name-based testing, is available across Canada and often takes place within clinics, offices of healthcare providers and hospitals.
 When a person has a nominal HIV test, the HIV test is ordered using the person’s name.
-If the test is positive, the result is reported to public health authorities nominally (using the person’s name) and the test result is also recorded in the healthcare record of the person being tested.
+If the test is positive, the result is reported to public health authorities using the person’s name and the test result is also recorded in the healthcare record of the person being tested.